 - Narcissist: Throughout the film, he gives absolutely no congratulations to anyone except himself, believing his surveillance idea is the future and that anyone who questions it, for any reason, must be stupid and ignorant.
 He's so deluded and self-righteous that he's willing to sell his country out for Blofeld and kill thousands of innocents since it would bring his dream to fruition.

-- Near Villain Victory: If it weren't for Bond realizing that C was The Mole for Spectre and relaying this info to M, Denbigh would have managed to get the Nine Eyes program implemented and Blofeld would have succeeded in further humiliating 007.
+- Near-Villain Victory: If it weren't for Bond realizing that C was The Mole for Spectre and relaying this info to M, Denbigh would have managed to get Nine Eyes implemented and Blofeld would have succeeded in further humiliating 007.

-- Non-Action Guy: Predictably, as someone who doesn't see the use of field agents, he believes in using technology for intelligence gathering and accordingly spends his time in an office.
+- Non-Action Guy: Predictably, as someone who doesn't see the use of field agents, he prefers using technology for intelligence gathering and accordingly, spends his time in an office.
 He's later revealed to be the evil version of this trope, when his allegiance to Spectre comes into light.
 He tries to pull a gun on M, only for it to have had the bullets removed and lasts only a few seconds in hand-to-hand combat before falling to his death.

-- Not-So-Harmless Villain: At first, he may seem to be a sleazy and Obstructive Bureaucrat who expresses ignorant opinions on hot-button issues such as Big Brother Is Watching, but once he's revealed to be Spectre's lapdog within the British government, he sics goons on 007 and M so they won't interfere in his plans.
+- Not-So-Harmless Villain: At first, he's perceived as a sleazeball who expresses ignorant opinions on hot-button issues such as 24/7 surveillance, but when revealed to be Spectre's lapdog within the British government, he sics goons on 007 and M so they won't interfere in his plans.

-- Obstructive Bureaucrat: He attempts to dismantle the 00 branch of MI-6, in favor of a 24/7 Sinister Surveillance system he calls "NCB".
+- Obstructive Bureaucrat: Attempts to shut the 00 branch of MI-6 in favor of a 24/7 Sinister Surveillance system he calls "NCB".
 In reality, he's cut a deal with Blofeld to hand control of the world's intelligence network to Spectre via the "Nine Eyes" program.

-- Oh, Crap!: Gets one in the climax when he's about to shoot M after delivering his Motive Rant, only to realize that M emptied his gun's magazine.
+- Oh, Crap!: Gets one in the climax when he's about to shoot M after delivering his Motive Rant, only to realize that M emptied his gun's magazine beforehand.

 - Older Hero vs. Younger Villain: Not quite a villain to Bond, but his idea to end the 00-agent program makes him quite antagonistic to the protagonists.
 The age gap is even greater between him and M, who he actually engages in combat with, after revealing he is, indeed, a villain.
 The difference in their ages is also parallel to the new vs. old ideas of running spy agencies they adhere to.